 Peters, Jeanne and Wolfred, Timothy.
 Daring to Lead: Nonprofit Executive Directors and Their Work Experience.
 San Francisco: CompassPoint, 2001.

 Linnell, Deborah, Radosevich, Zora and Spack, Jonathan.
 Executive Directors Guide: the Guide for Successful Nonprofit Management.
-Boston: Third Sector New England, 2002.
+Boston: TSNE, 2002.